Cliftonville cruise to County Antrim Cup final win

 Maxwell doubled the lead on 25 minutes as her cross was deflected into the net and seven minutes later Morgan powered home a header for the third.

-Callaghan added the next to give her side a 4-0 lead at the interval, with McGuinness and Morgan compounding the misery for Jonny Tuffey's side with further strikes after the break.
+Captain Callaghan added the next to give her side a 4-0 lead at the interval, with McGuinness and Morgan compounding the misery for Jonny Tuffey's side with further strikes after the break.

 Cliftonville, who lie second in the Premiership, three places above the Crues, will contest the Women's League Cup final against Sion Swifts at Stangmore Park on Thursday 31 August.